dolanmiu/docx/docs/usage/numbering.md

 const concrete = numbering.createConcreteNumbering(abstractNum);
 ```

-You can then apply your concrete style to paragraphs using their
+You can then apply your concrete style to paragraphs using the
-`#setNumbering` method:
+`setNumbering` method:

 ```js
 topLevelP.setNumbering(concrete, 0);